6 Ways to Improve Your Wellbeing During the Holidays

 • Quality family time

-• Finding joy each day of the season
+• Finding the joy in every day

 • Asking for help with decorating, cooking, or shopping